Frequently Asked Questions

 What can and can't I do during the different Burning Periods?

-During the Prohibited Burning Period, it is illegal to light a fire in the Shire of Denmark.
+During the Prohibited Burning Period, it is illegal to light an outdoor fire in the Shire of Denmark.
 (Exemptions may be granted for government authorities to carried out hazard reduction burns during this time.)

 During the Restricted Burning Period, you must obtain a Permit to Burn and comply with the permit conditions, as well as the Bush Fires Act 1954.
 Contact your local Fire Control Officer to request a Permit to Burn.